 If you’re already employed by a health system, internal transfers are significantly easier than external applications.
 One common pattern: land in med-surg or step-down within the system, work 12–18 months, then transfer to your target specialty.
 You skip the “no experience” filter and already have manager relationships.

-Address experience gaps honestly in your application
+Address experience gaps directly in your application

 Hiring managers can spot a stretch application.
 Instead of leading with what you don’t have, lead with what you do: specific clinical skills, volumes, acuity levels, certifications, and the exact steps you’re taking to bridge the gap.